1. HOME

 3.3 Warming Noodle Dishes to Heat You from the Inside

-Rich in umami, noodle dishes are perfect for warming your body in cold weather.
-We introduce Asakusa’s proud noodle specialties that fill the air with savory broth aroma.
+Rich in umami, noodle dishes are perfect for warming up in cold weather.
+Below are Asakusa’s noodle specialties that fill the air with the aroma of savory broth.

 〇 Yoroi-ya’s Japanese-style Ramen